batfish over anemone reef

 October to December

-Weather Conditions: Start of the diving season with improving weather and sea conditions.
+Weather Conditions: The diving season starts with improving weather and sea conditions.

 Marine Life: Increased activity of pelagic species and good visibility.